pqrkchqps/diehard-dot-fund/docs/en/using_the_loomio_api/README.md

-# Using the Loomio API
+# Using the Diehard_Fund API

-Interested in interacting with Loomio from outside of Loomio?
+Interested in interacting with Diehard_Fund from outside of Diehard_Fund?
 Awesome, you're in the right place!

-This is intended to be a comprehensive reference of what's possible with the Loomio API.
+This is intended to be a comprehensive reference of what's possible with the Diehard_Fund API.
 It's very much a work in progress at the moment.

 NB: All of the curl commands in this document have been shortened for readability.
 IE, a curl command like this: